SaeedHaidar/Nitro-5-an517-51-Hackintosh/README.md

 #### Sleep
 #### OpenCore Bootloader

-## do not forget to generate new serial number and uuid with clover configurator
+## Do not forget to generate new serial number and uuid with clover configurator